alexjlockwood/AndroidDesignPatterns/_posts/2012-08-21-loaders-part3.md

 and delivering new results to a registered listener (usually the LoaderManager) when changes are detected.
 These characteristics make Loaders a powerful addition to the Android SDK for several reasons:

-  1. **They encapsulate the actual loading of data.** The Activity/Fragment no longer needs to know how to load data.
+  1. <b>They encapsulate the actual loading of data.</b> The Activity/Fragment no longer needs to know how to load data.
      Instead, the Activity/Fragment delegates the task to the Loader, which carries out the request behind the scenes and has its results delivered back to the Activity/Fragment.

-  2. **They abstract out the idea of threads from the client.** The Activity/Fragment does not need to worry about offloading queries to a separate thread, as the Loader will do this automatically.
+  2. <b>They abstract out the idea of threads from the client.</b> The Activity/Fragment does not need to worry about offloading queries to a separate thread, as the Loader will do this automatically.
 This reduces code complexity and eliminates potential thread-related bugs.

-  3. **They are entirely _event-driven_.** Loaders monitor the underlying data source and automatically perform new loads for up-to-date results when changes are detected.
-This makes working with Loaders a pleasure, as the client can simply trust that the Loader will auto-update its data on its own.
+  3. <b>They are entirely <i>event-driven</i>.<b> Loaders monitor the underlying data source and automatically perform new loads for up-to-date results when changes are detected.
+This makes working with Loaders easy, as the client can simply trust that the Loader will auto-update its data on its own.
      All the Activity/Fragment has to do is initialize the Loader and respond to any results that might be delivered.
 Everything in between is done by the Loader.